cusxio/react-ssr-playground/README.md

 > React Server Side Playground

-A repository to document the basic building blocks of a universal, aka server side rendered React application.
+A repository that documents the basic building blocks of a universal, aka server side rendered React application.

 ## Features